Lauren Groff: Career

 In 2017, Granta named Groff one of the Best of Young American Novelists of her generation.
 In 2018, she received a Guggenheim Fellowship in Fiction.

 Groff's fifth book, a short story collection titled Florida, was released in 2018.
 Florida was the winner of The Story Prize for short story collections published in 2018.
 It was also a finalist for the 2018 National Book Award for Fiction.
 The Guardian called Groff's storytelling "a heroic pushback against the way we live now, against waste, against the artificial environments in which we find ourselves maintained by corporations, but equally against the pressures on women to be flawless, effortlessly excellent mothers, wives, sisters, lovers, friends, within this dire state of affairs."

 Groff's fourth novel, Matrix, was released in 2021.
 Matrix is about a "seventeen-year-old Marie de France... sent to England to be the new prioress of an impoverished abbey, its nuns on the brink of starvation and beset by disease."
 The Observer called it "a strange and poetic piece of historical fiction set in a dreamlike abbey, the fictional biography of a 12th-century mystic."
 Matrix was shortlisted for the 2021 National Book Award for Fiction and the 2022 Andrew Carnegie Medal for Excellence in Fiction.

 Groff's fifth novel, The Vaster Wilds, debuted on the New York Times Bestseller list in September 2023.
 The Vaster Wilds chronicles a servant girl's escape from a colonial settlement during the "starving time" of 1609.

 In 2024, she opened a bookstore, The Lynx, in Gainesville, Florida.
 She was also guest editor of The Best American Short Stories 2024.

+Groff's third collection of short fiction, Brawler, was released on February 24, 2026.

 Personal life

 Groff is married to Clayton Kallman and has two children and lives in Gainesville, Florida.
 Her sister is triathlete and two-time U.S. Olympian Sarah True.

+In 2021, Groff came out as bisexual.

+Political views

+Groff has been a vocal critic of Artificial intelligence.
+In September 2023, she wrote on X, "I would never have consented for Meta to train AI on any of my books, let alone five of them."
+In June 2025, Groff signed an open letter criticizing the usage of artificial intelligence in writing.

+In 2023, Groff expressed her support for Palestine.